An offer from the Federal Institute for Vocational Education and Training

 An overview of all provision is available on the counselling page on this portal.

-Do you come from the EU/EEA/Switzerland?
-If so, you need recognition for a regulated profession.
+If you have a foreign higher education qualification for a regulated profession you are required in each case to apply for recognition.
 This applies for example to medical practitioners and pharmacists.
 A higher education qualification enables you to apply directly to the job market for non-regulated professions.
 This applies, for example, to mathematicians and sociologists.

 What is vocational recognition?